SamWhited/typo/README.md

 ## Configuration

-    post.content_class: nil
+    page.content_class: nil

 Extra classes to add to the posts `.entry-content` div (eg. for centering
 content: `content_class: centering`).

-    post.cover: nil
+    page.cover: nil

 An image to display above the post.

-    post.cover_alt: nil
+    page.cover_alt: nil

 The alt text for the cover photo.
 Set to an empty string if not present.

-    post.cover_caption: nil
+    page.cover_caption: nil

 A caption for the photo.
 Sets the `data-caption` attribute if present which is then rendered below the photo using some CSS.

-    post.cover_link: nil
+    page.cover_link: nil

-Where `post.cover` should link too.
+Where `page.cover` should link too.
 If empty (default), no link is generated.

-    post.cover_title: nil
+    page.cover_title: nil

 The title text for the cover photo.
 No title attribute generated if left nil.

-    post.excerpt: nil
+    page.excerpt: nil

 Overrides the post excerpt that will be shown on the index page.
-If this is not present then `post.description` is checked, if that is not present then the actual excerpt is used.
-If the actual excerpt or `post.description` are used they are stripped of all HTML and limited to `site.excerpt_max_length` words;
+If this is not present then `page.description` is checked, if that is not present then the actual excerpt is used.
+If the actual excerpt or `page.description` are used they are stripped of all HTML and limited to `site.excerpt_max_length` words;
-`post.excerpt` on the other hand will use the raw string and ignore length.
+`page.excerpt` on the other hand will use the raw string and ignore length.

-    post.lettrine: nil
+    page.lettrine: nil

 Set to false to prevent generation of a lettrine (aka an '[Initial](https://en.wikipedia.org/wiki/Initial)') for the first paragraph of a post or for the first paragraph following the first h2.

-    post.thumbnail: nil
+    page.thumbnail: nil

 An image to display as the 150x150px thumbnail above the post on the index page.